sselvamani/Learning/README.md

 	- 	Terraform

 👀  CI/CD Tools
-	-	Jenkins	,Github Actions ,Spinnaker
+	-	Jenkins,GitHub Actions

 👀  Scripting
-	- Python,Go lang
+	- Python

 ## How to be zero to superHero
 	-Learn